chichi4nwosu/traffic-light-adversarial-patches/README.md

 # Fool the Stoplight: Realistic Adversarial Patch Attacks on Traffic Light Detectors

-This repository contains a PyTorch implementation of patch-based attacks on CNNs for traffic light detection from our IV2024 paper "Fool the Stoplight: Realistic Adversarial Patch Attacks on Traffic Light
+This repository contains a PyTorch implementation of patch-based attacks on CNNs for traffic light detection from our IEEE IV 2025 paper [Fool the Stoplight: Realistic Adversarial Patch Attacks on Traffic Light Detectors](https://arxiv.org/abs/2506.04823).

-Detectors".
+Adversarial patches can be generated for YOLOv7 and YOLOv8 models, trained on [BSTLD](https://web.archive.org/web/20250521085419/https://hci.iwr.uni-heidelberg.de/content/bosch-small-traffic-lights-dataset), LISA, [HDTLR](https://ieeexplore.ieee.org/document/8569794/), and [DriveU (DTLD)](https://www.uni-ulm.de/en/in/institute-of-measurement-control-and-microtechnology/research/data-sets/driveu-traffic-light-dataset/) datasets.
+Trained models can be found in [our repository](https://github.com/KASTEL-MobilityLab/traffic-light-detection).

 ## Installation Guide
 1. Clone this repository.